 Ill health pensions and lump sums are calculated in the same way as detailed in the section on Retirement Benefits, except that the total membership used in the calculation will be increased if your total membership is five years or more.
 This is to reflect that you are having to retire early.
 The amount by which it will be increased is shown in the table below.

+Table 1: Membership increases for ill health retirement